 Weeks 9 and 10 – Installation of gas pipes and checking of flooring defects

-Our ID informed us that we would have liaise directly with Citygas for our gas piping and hence, Sunshine took leave on a weekday and “supervised” the installation of gas piping for our cooking, water heater and dryer.
+Our ID informed us that we would have to liaise directly with Citygas for our gas piping and hence, Sunshine took leave on a weekday and “supervised” the installation of gas piping for our cooking, water heater and dryer.
 I was (and still am) very thankful that Sunshine made the decision on the type of water heater for our house as I found it a chore to read about instant electric heater vs storage electric heater vs gas heater (it’s so boring and technical I think?).
 It did not even cross my mind that this was something we would have to decide – isn’t there just a default option which everyone chooses?
 Apparently not.
 Lol.
 Sunshine chose gas heater as he said gas is cheaper than electricity.
-It was only after my father visited our house after our renovation was done that he said it was dangerous (gas explosion if there is a leak?) to have a gas heater instead of an electric one.
+It was only after my father visited our house after our renovation was done that he said it was dangerous to have a gas heater instead of an electric one (in the event of a gas explosion if there is a leak).
 Whatever *shrug* I think even if my father told me this earlier, I would have only voiced this to Sunshine, only for him to reassure/brush my concerns off and still choose a gas heater.
 Lol.

 *Note: It was not that the vinyl pieces were hollow, but the cement underneath was not evenly laid and hence, there would be a gap between the vinyl and cement (hollow).
 I am not sure what this defect means in the longer term (eg. will there be a risk that the vinyl would pop up like tiles do?), but I do know that it just feels weird stepping on such a piece.